-This is Part One of a 3-part series of articles about how to plan your website.
+This is Part 1 of a 3-part series of articles about how to plan your website.

-Are you thinking about getting a website built for your business?
+Are you thinking about getting a website or blog built for your small business?

-If so, one of the most important decisions you have to make is if you should build your web site yourself, or get someone to help build the website for you.
+If so, one of the many decisions you need to make is whether or not to build the web site yourself, or get someone else to help build the site for you.

 Both choices have pros and cons.
-Whatever choice you select will depend on a number of factors such as:
+Whatever choice you select will depend on a number of factors like:

 - Your needs